 Along SR 67 as required by the Zoning Ordinance.

-Along Market Street, CR 750N, and Galbraith Ln within the Village and Gateway Districts shall feature streetlighting spaced at seventy-five (75) feet on center on both sides of the street.
-Any other streets or access drives within the Village or Gateway District, unless otherwise noted herein, shall feature streetlighting spaced at one hundred and twenty (120) feet on center on both sides of the street.
+Along Civic Drive, CR 750N, and Galbraith Ln within the Community and Gateway Districts shall feature streetlighting spaced at seventy-five (75) feet on center on both sides of the street.
+Any other streets or access drives within the Community or Gateway District, unless otherwise noted herein, shall feature streetlighting spaced at one hundred and twenty (120) feet on center on both sides of the street.

 Along Mt.
-Comfort Road, 2nd St., 3rd St., Civic Dr., 1st St., and Market St. within the Mixed-Use District shall feature streetlighting spaced at forty (40) feet on center on both sides of the street.
+Comfort Road, Main St., Commons Dr., Market St., Promenade St., and Civic Dr. within the Mixed-Use District shall feature streetlighting spaced at forty (40) feet on center on both sides of the street.
 All other streets or access drives within the Mixed-Use District shall feature streetlighting spaced at seventy-five (75) feet on center on both sides of the street.

 All streets which feature a median must also feature streetlights at the ends of each median.